The Web address of this article is http://sfhelp.org/cx/apps/egotist.htm

 gifts.

-Grandiosity is a special form of
+Grandiosity is a form of

 egotism where a person needs to distort reality